Charting Types - Candlesticks

 Morning Star / Evening Star

-A Morning star pattern normally assist with identifying the end of a trend.
+A Morning star pattern normally assists with identifying the end of a trend.
 This reversal pattern can be recognised by the following characteristics:

 - The first candlestick is a bearish candle, which is part of a recent downtrend.